vim-ctrlspace/vim-ctrlspace/README.md

 there.
 You can even disable so called *hidden* buffers to make sure you manage only what you see in tabs.

-I was working that way a long time.
+I've been working that way for a long time.
 However, there are some subtle issues behind the scene.
 The first one is the screen size.
 With this approach you are limited to the screen size.
 At some point the code in split windows doesn't fit those windows at all, even if you have a full HD screen with Vim maximized.
 The second issue is a lot of distraction.
 Sometimes you might want just to focus on